 Cushcraft R-5 Vertical

-Using Logger 32 logging software and I upload my log to LoTW several times a year.
+Using Logger 32 logging software and I upload my log to LoTW several times a month.

 Hope to catch you on the bands.

 Please qsl via VA3DXA only, bureau or direct or LoTW.

-VY0PW (ex VE8PW)
+VY0PW (ex VE8PW, ex DK4YA/VE8)

 You must be logged in to file a report on this page